NaturezzZ/NaturezzZ.github.io/_pages/about.md

 ---
 I am an undergraduate in school of Electronics Engineering and Computer Science in Peking University (2018-) and a former participant of Physics Olympiad (2015-2018).

-I am advised by Prof. [Xin Jin](https://xinjin.github.io/) and Prof. [Tong Yang](https://yangtonghome.github.io/).
+I am advised by Prof. [Xin Jin](https://xinjin.github.io/).
 My research interests are System Building, Data Center Networking and Dataplane Programmability.

 **Email:** nq[DOT]zheng[AT]pku[DOT]edu[DOT]cn \\
 [GitHub](https://github.com/NaturezzZ)